iPhone 15 Vs Samsung Galaxy S24: Comparison, Specs, Features And More

 The iPhone vs Samsung debate is a relentless one.
 Every year, Samsung comes up with a full-blown flagship smartphone to challenge the previous iPhone, and then Apple follows with a brand-new iPhone by September.
 This is a cycle that has been going on for more than a decade.
 At any given point, it is always the newer smartphone (be it from Samsung or Apple) that raises eyebrows.
 The Samsung Galaxy S23 Ultra is currently the name on every smartphone enthusiast’s mind, but Apple is already preparing its 2023 recipe to sway the crowd with the iPhone 15 series.

-While the iPhone 15 rumours have got us excited, the Samsung camp isn’t sitting quietly either — the Samsung Galaxy S24 series leaks have also started coming in.
+While the iPhone 15 rumours have got us excited, the Samsung camp isn’t sitting quietly either — the Galaxy S24 leaks have also started coming in.

 Hence, in order to shush the fanboys for the time being, we take an in-depth look, comparing the rumoured Apple iPhone 15 and the Samsung Galaxy S24 series and weighing each of their pros and cons*.